oauth-wg/oauth-selective-disclosure-jwt/draft-ietf-oauth-selective-disclosure-jwt.md

 ```

 When the Holder has multiple nationalities, the issuer may wish to conceal
-presence of any statement regarding nationalities while also allowing the
+the presence of any statement regarding nationalities while also allowing the
 holder to reveal each of those nationalities individually.
 This can be accomplished by first making the entries within the "nationalities"
 array selectively disclosable, and then making the whole "nationalities" field